mcjazzyfunky/js-surface/README.md

 # jsSurface

-jsSurface is a R&D project to find a minimal pragmatic set of functions to build a base API for UI development.
-It also provides a reference implementation of that API (currently internally based on "dio.js" - switching internally to "React" as base library can easily be done).
+jsSurface is a long-term R&D project to find a minimal pragmatic set of functions to build a base API for UI development.
+It also provides a reference implementation of that API (currently internally based alternatively on react or the fabulous "dio.js" library).

-You may ask: Why not just use an React-like API directory - as React's API itself does only consist of a few functions and classes that's quite minimal, isn't it?
+You may ask: Why not just use an React-like API directly - as React's API itself does only consist of a few functions and classes, isn't that minimal enough?

 This question will be answered below.
 But first, here's a small demo application to get a glimpse of how components